gsrohde/testBML/script/templates/README.md

 ### Source
 This package was derived from the
 [BioCro skeleton module library](https://github.com/biocro/skelBML).
-See `DESCRIPTION_skeleton` for more information about the version of the skeleton library that was used.
+See `skelBML_description` for more information about the version of the skeleton library that was used.

 ### License